failure-driven/blog/content/rails-camp/commit-06-welcome-to-the-game.md

 Co-authored-by: Michael Milewski <saramic@gmail.com>
 {{< / highlight >}}

-Emily is a [vue.js](link/to/vue) developer and this was her first experience with snapshot testing.
+Emily is a [vue.js](https://vuejs.org/) developer and this was her first experience with snapshot testing.
 To be honest, we have only been playing with it for a short while and are still debating as to how usefull it actually is.

 The way it works is, the test takes a snapshot of the shallow rendered React component under test.
-What this means is that only that component is rendered and only the props that would be passed to further components down the render tree.
+What this means is that only that component is rendered and only the props that would be passed to further components down the render tree are rendered and not the actual components.
 This means if an element changes or state causes a change in the rendering of the component, then the snapshot changes when test are run again.
-You can then verify the changes are what you expected, post implementation test.
+You can then verify the changes are what you expected, post implementing the actual change, so not driving them through the tests.

 The problem, however, is that very quickly huge swaths of HTML like snapshots are being generated which can become a nightmare as you try to find the diffs.